 The Medical Center at Bowling Green Medical Education Leadership Committee (TMC MELC) is a standing committee of The Medical Center of Bowling Green.
 The MELC is not a subcommittee of the GMEC and does not carry out GMEC oversight, review or approval responsibilities.
 The purpose of the MELC is to maintain and improve the quality of all medical education offered at The Medical Center at Bowling Green.
-Serving as the educational committee at the primary participating clinical site for UK sponsored programs location in Bowling Green Kentucky, the MELC shares responsibility for the continued accreditation of training programs located at The Medical Center at Bowling Green and reviews matters related to medical education across the continuum of undergraduate, graduate, and continuing medical education.
+Serving as the educational committee at the primary participating clinical site for UK sponsored programs location in Bowling Green Kentucky, the MELC shares responsibility for the clinical and educational learning environment that supports the accreditation of training programs located at The Medical Center at Bowling Green and reviews matters related to medical education across the continuum of undergraduate, graduate, and continuing medical education.
 The TMC MELC establishes, implements, and oversees criteria and processes for the administrative and academic aspects of all training programs at TMC and ensures they are in accordance with University of Kentucky Graduate Medical Education Policies and Procedures.
 To support these efforts, training programs located at TMC regularly share information with the MELC either through direct reports via program directors who are members of the committee, or through each program's program evaluation committee (PEC) and/or clinical competency committee (CCC) sharing reports on a regular basis.
 Sharing information from each program to the MELC serves to ensure that the primary clinical training site (TMC) remains updated, engaged, and supportive of the quality of education provided by each training program.

-Membership includes the Bowling Green Associate Dean for GME, who serves as the chairperson; the TMC Fellowship Director; all program directors of each ACGME-accredited residency training program located at TMC; and administrative members including but not limited to the Administrative Director for GME, TMC Chief Executive Officer and Executive Vice President.
+Membership includes the Bowling Green Associate Dean for GME, who serves as the chairperson and the Director for Medical Education at TMC; ; all program directors of each ACGME-accredited residency training program located at TMC; and administrative members including but not limited to the Administrative Director for GME, TMC Chief Executive Officer and Executive Vice President.

-To facilitate communication, the TMC MELC provides quarterly graduate medical education activity reports to the GMEC Compliance Subcommittee.
+To facilitate communication, the TMC MELC provides biannual graduate medical education activity reports to the GMEC Compliance Subcommittee.